rickb777/sqlgen2/README.md

 ```
 sqlgen [option [arg]] file.go ...

-Options:
-  -type pkg.Type
-    	primary type to analyse, which must be a struct type; required
-  -o string
-    	output file name; required
-  -tags string
-    	a YAML file containing tags that augment and override any attached to the fields in Go struct(s); optional
-  -list string
-    	names some type that is a collection of the primary type; optional; otherwise []*Type is used
+Usage of sqlgen:

   -prefix string
-        prefix for names of generated types; optional, default is blank
+    	Prefix for names of generated types; optional.
+Use this if you need to avoid name collisions.

+  -type string
+    	The type to analyse; required.
+This is expressed in the form 'pkg.Name'

   -kind string
-    	suffix for names of generated types to indicate the intent; optional, default is "Table" but you might find nouns like "Join" or "View" are helpful
-  -schema=true
-    	generate sql schema and queries; default true
-  -funcs=true
-    	generate sql crud functions; default true
+    	Kind of model: you could use 'Table', 'View', 'Join' etc as required (default "Table")

+  -list string
+    	List type for slice of model objects; optional.

+  -tags string
+    	A YAML file containing tags that augment and override any in the Go struct(s); optional.
+Tags control the SQL type, size, column name, indexes etc.

+  -o string
+    	Output file name; optional.
+Use '-' for stdout.
+If omitted, the first input filename is used with '_sql.go' suffix.

+  -gofmt
+    	Format and simplify the generated code nicely.

+Options:

+  -schema
+    	Generate SQL schema create/drop methods.

+  -exec
+        Generate Exec method.
+This is also provided with -update or -delete

+  -read
+  -select
+    	Generate SQL select (read) methods.

+  -create
+  -insert
+    	Generate SQL create (insert) methods.

+  -update
+    	Generate SQL update methods.

+  -delete
+    	Generate SQL delete methods.

+  -slice
+    	Generate SQL slice (column select) methods.

+  -all
+    	Shorthand for '-schema -create -read -update -delete -slice'; recommended.
+This does not affect -setters.

   -setters string
-    	generate setter methods for fields in the primary type: none, optional (i.e. fields that are pointers), exported, all; default: none
-  -gofmt
-    	format and simplify the generated code nicely; default false
+    	Generate setters for fields of your type (see -type): none, optional, exported, all.
+Fields that are pointers are assumed to be optional. (default "none")

+Information:

-  -v
+  -v	Show progress messages.
-    	verbose progress; default false
-  -z
+  -z	Show debug messages.
-    	debug info; default false
   -ast
-    	debug AST info; default false
+    	Trace the whole astract syntax tree (very verbose).
 ```

+The options `-schema`, `-read`, `-insert`, -`update`, `-delete`, and `-slice` are all off by default; **you should normally include `-all`**, unless you have other needs.

 ### Tutorial